 The Hawaiʻi State Archives has provided a Finding Aid for Judiciary Records, Volume 19 Judiciary, Call Number CD 3189.14.H39 v.19.
 This finding aid is arranged first by Circuit Court, then by the type of records or case file.
-Please see the Introduction to the Judiciary Finding Aid's Table of Contents for a complete listing of the records available (listed in the box below to the left.)
+Please see the Introduction to the Judiciary Finding Aid's Table of Contents (below) for a complete listing of the records available.
 This Finding Aid introduction also lists different types of records available for each Circuit Court.
 The Introduction also includes a history of the Judiciary Agency.
 The Container list at the end of the Finding Aid (not included in the Introduction) will provide the call number needed to fill out the Records Request Form.

 I am looking for court records about a specific person.
 Where do I begin?

 Please begin your search with the Indices provided by the Hawaiʻi State Archives.
 These indicies include Marriages, Criminal, Divorces, Equity, Law, Probates and Wills.
 Search for the person's last name.
 There will be a number next to their name which you can then use to look in the Judiciary Finding Aid.